hail-is/hail/docs/reference/HailExpressionLanguage.md

      - forall: `arr.forall(v => expr)` -- Returns a boolean which is true if the array is empty, or `expr` evaluates to `true` for **every** element
      - sort: `arr.sort([ascending])` -- Returns a new array with the same elements in ascending order according to their value, which must be numeric or string.
 For descending order, use `arr.sort(false)`.
 Missing elements are always placed at the end.
      - sortBy: `arr.sortBy(v => expr[,ascending])` -- Returns a new array with the same elements in ascending order according to the value of `expr`, which must be numeric or string.
 For descending order, use `arr.sortBy(v => expr, false)`.
 Elements with missing `expr` values are always placed at the end.
+     - groupBy: `arr.groupBy(v => expr)` -- Returns a Dict mapping from keys specified by the lambda argument to an Array of the values associated with that key.

  - Numeric Array Operations:
      - arithmetic: `+ - * /`